19th Century California Ghost Town for Sale: ‘In Its Heyday, It Averaged a Murder a Week’

 A 19th century ghost town in California, that includes an abandoned hotel, church and bunkhouse, came on the market earlier this month.

-Cerro Gordo, which means “fat hill,” sits south of the Sierra Nevada, on over 300 acres of land.
+Cerro Gordo, which means "fat hill," sits east of the Sierra Nevada, on over 300 acres of land in the Inyo Mountains above the Owens Valley.
 The abandoned mining town had been in family hands for decades, but they felt it was the right time to sell it, said real estate agent Jake Rasmuson.

 The asking price for Cerro Gordo is $925,000 and has an aptly named website, ghosttownforsale.com.

-Note: Correction: An earlier version of this story incorrectly described the town's location in relation to the Sierra Nevada.
-The story has been updated.